Eva Mamlok: Death of father, birth of daughter Tana

-On November 10, 1936, Eva's father Albert Mamlok died at 58 in the Jewish Hospital at Berlin-Wedding.
+On November 10, 1936, Mamlok's father Albert died at 58 in the Jewish Hospital at Berlin-Wedding.

-At the date of the German Minority Census in May 1939, Eva lived with her mother Martha and her sister Hildegard in their parents' apartment at Neuenburger Straße 3 in Kreuzberg.
+At the date of the German Minority Census in May 1939, Mamlok lived with her mother Martha and her sister Hildegard in their parents' apartment at Neuenburger Straße 3 in Kreuzberg.
 Her mother ran the "Martha Mamlok Wine and Spirits Store" at Neuenburger Strasse 3 until 1940.

-On September 3, 1939, Eva gave birth to a daughter by the name of Tana, also in the Jewish Hospital, which was among the few places that still gave medical service to Jews.
+On 3 September 1939, Mamlok gave birth to a daughter by the name of Tana, also in the Jewish Hospital, which was among the few places that still gave medical service to Jews.
 In Tana's birth entry at the Berlin-Wedding registry office, Eva is listed as single mother, occupation 'domestic worker', father of the child unknown.
 As Siemsen had emigrated in 1937, it could not have been him.
 From August 1938, only very few first names were allowed for Jewish children, including 'Tana'.
-According to her colleague Inge Berner, the child's father was not Jewish, but in order to protect him from the "racial defilement" paragraph of the Nuremberg Laws, Eva stated that the father was a Jew who had emigrated.
+According to her colleague Inge Berner, the child's father was not Jewish, but to protect him from the "racial defilement" paragraph of the Nuremberg Laws, Eva stated that the father was a Jew who had emigrated.

 Forced labor in Berlin

-From 1939 on, Eva had to do forced labor in the factory of F. Butzke Schrauben-Industrie und Fassondreherei GmbH near Moritzplatz.
-It was here that she met Inge Berner, née Gerson (1922–2012), in April 1941, who joined Eva's resistance group.
-Berner later was the only survivor of the group.
-At various occasions, she gave testimony of their activities, as she had been with Eva almost until the end of the war.
-She said that Eva was full of energy and a young woman full of life.
+From 1939 on, Mamlok had to do forced labor in the factory of F. Butzke Schrauben-Industrie und Fassondreherei GmbH near Moritzplatz.
+It was here that she met Inge Berner (1922–2012) in April 1941, who joined Mamlok's resistance group.
+Berner was later the only survivor of the group.
+At various occasions, she gave testimony of their activities, as she had been with Mamlok almost until the end of the war.
+She said that Mamlok was full of energy and a young woman full of life.
 At the lathe in the factory, she loved to sing the "Threepenny Opera": "She was very beautiful, full of fun, and always singing.".